ethereum/devp2p/discv5/discv5-wire-test-vectors.md

 ### ID Nonce Signing

-This test vector checks the ID signature as used by the handshake.
-The `static-key` is the secp256k1 private key used to sign the nonce.
+This test vector checks the ID signature as used by the handshake.\
+The `static-key` is the secp256k1 private key used for signing.

     static-key = 0xfb757dc581730490a1d7a00deea65e9b1936924caaea8f44d476014856b68736
     masking-iv = 0x01010101010101010101010101010101